Budesonide/formoterol: Legal status

-It was approved for use in the United States in July 2006.
+Budesonide/formoterol was approved for use in the United States in July 2006.

 Budesonide/formoterol was approved for use in the European Union in April 2014.

 There are several patents related to the drug; some of which have expired.
 It was initially marketed by AstraZeneca.

+Brand names

+It is sold under various brand names including Symbicort, BiResp Spiromax, and DuoResp Spiromax.